Access to Information

 (f)such other matters necessary for the performance of the functions of the Commission when hearing and determining an appeal”

-Section 40 of the ATI Act states that
+Section 40 of the Act provides that

 “The Minister responsible for information may, by statutory instrument, make Regulations for the better carrying out of the provisions of this Act”.